Subhajyoti-Maity/translate/README.md

 - Include debug logging for troubleshooting
 - Test both frontend and socket server functionality
 - Ensure responsive design works on all devices
+- Add proper TypeScript types for new features
+- Follow existing code style and patterns

 ---